Barchok-Kiposmet/Moringa-Projects/Week-3/project/README.md

 #### Project done by Patrick Barchok K- a student at Moringa School Learning DevOps and SRE.

 ### Setup Instructions.
 #### Considering this is a mock of the website, you don't have to do much.
 You can click the link: https://barchok-kiposmet.github.io/Moringa-Projects/Week-3/project/index.html to access the site.
 For access to code, it is available in the repo.
 You can go ahead and clone it.

+#### To access the code, access the main.js for the Javascript file, index.html and style.css files from the Project folder.

 ### Technologies used
 #### This is a simple project.
 I used HTML, CSS, Javascript and JQuery.